 Increasing ASOV off the bat: Initial subscription purchase

-Increasing ASOV for new customers can be a delicate dance.
+Implementing the AOV eCommerce metric for new subscription customers can be a delicate dance.
 You want to make a stellar first impression.
 Subscribers should be able to sign up with as little friction as possible, so any additional offers should not distract them from this first, very important step.
 Your primary goal is to get them To.
 Sign.
 Up.
 However, there are gentle nudges that can produce a win-win for your business and the customer – if positioned right.
 Let’s take a look at a few examples.

 Offering free shipping with a minimum purchase amount is a great way to increase ASOV from the get-go.
 When a customer is close to your predetermined threshold for free shipping, it’s smart to present relevant subscription cross-sell items to take them over the line.
 They get another useful product for what they’d pay in shipping anyways – a valuable trade-off.
 And your business benefits from a slightly higher recurring payment.

-Offering an upsell like a kit that bundles products together is another tactic to increase ASOV at the start of the subscription customer relationship.
+Offering an upsell like a kit that bundles products together is another tactic to utilize the AOV eCommerce metric at the start of the subscription customer relationship.
 For example, for a customer who is about to purchase a subscription for razors, you could offer a razor kit that includes shaving cream and after-balm (and sweeten the deal with a 10% discount).
 Even if they don’t bite, most customers will appreciate a thoughtful suggestion like this that could help to optimize their experience with the product they are purchasing.
 Also, introducing compatible products at this point may plant a seed for later.

 Everyone likes to get a good deal.
 For some products, offering discounts for buying in bulk can be a compelling offer to boost ASOV.
 The trick is identifying which products make sense for a volume discount.
 If a customer purchases more of a product than he/she can use, it can increase the risk of subscription cancellation.
 To mitigate this risk, it’s essential to enable customers to easily adjust their subscription quantities and/or delivery cadence on an ongoing basis.